prev - next - home - no frames - frames

 Sydney Smith

-How earthly old people become — mouldy as the grave … They remind me of earthworms.
+How earthy old people become,—mouldy as the grave! … They remind me of earthworms and mole crickets.

 Henry David Thoreau